Makayla12345678/WorldBallet/memory-bank/progress.md

    - ✅ Verify API endpoints are working

 4. **Add Support for Additional Companies**
+   - ✅ Implement Royal Ballet (RB) scraper and page
+   - ✅ Implement Stuttgart Ballet scraper and page
+   - ✅ Implement Boston Ballet scraper and page
-   - Implement scrapers for remaining ballet companies
+   - Implement scrapers for remaining ballet companies (POB, Bolshoi)
-   - Create company pages for each
+   - Create company pages for each remaining company
    - Test data flow from scraper to frontend

 ## Blockers and Dependencies